Nudity: Origins of nakedness and clothing

+History of nudity

-The use of clothing is one of the changes that mark the end of the Neolithic and the beginning of civilization, between 7 and 9 thousand years ago.
+The habitual use of clothing is one of the changes that mark the end of the Neolithic and the beginning of civilization, between 7,000 and 9,000 years ago.
 Much of what is known about the early history of clothing is from depictions of the higher classes, there being few surviving artifacts.
 Everyday behaviors are rarely represented in historical records.
 Clothing and adornment became part of the symbolic communication that marked a person's membership in their society, thus nakedness meant being at the bottom of the social scale, lacking in dignity and status.
 In each culture, ornamentation represented the wearer's place in society; position of authority, economic class, gender role, and marital status.
 From the beginning of civilization, there was ambiguity regarding everyday nakedness and the nudity in depictions of deities and heroes indicating positive meanings of the unclothed body.
-The social humiliation of nakedness was not associated with sin or shame regarding sexuality, which was unique to Judeo-Christian societies.
+Among ancient civilizations only Abrahamic societies associated nakedness primarily with sin or shame regarding sexuality.

 Ancient and classical history

 For millennia from Mesopotamia to the Middle Kingdom of Egypt the majority of men and women wore a cloth wrapped or tied to cover the lower part of the body.
 Both men and women would be bare-chested and barefoot.
 Complete nakedness was embarrassing due to the social connotations of low status and deprivation rather than shame regarding sexuality.
 Slaves might not be provided with clothing.
 Other workers would be naked while performing many tasks, particularly if hot, dirty, or wet; farmers, fishermen, herders, and those working close to fires or ovens.
 Only the upper classes were habitually dressed.
 It was not until the later periods, in particular the New Kingdom of Egypt (1550–1069 BCE), that functionaries in the households of the wealthy began wearing refined dress, and upper-class women wore elaborate dresses and ornamentation which covered their breasts.
-These later styles are often shown in film and TV as representing Ancient Egypt in all periods.
+These later styles are often shown in film and television as representing Ancient Egypt in all periods.

 Male nudity was celebrated in ancient Greece to a greater degree than any culture before or since.
 The status of freedom, maleness, privilege, and physical virtues were asserted by discarding everyday clothing for athletic nudity.
 Nudity became a ritual costume by association of the naked body with the beauty and power of the gods who were depicted as perfect naked humans.
 In Etruscan and early Roman athletics, in which masculinity involved prudishness and paranoia about effeminacy, the Greek traditions were not maintained because public nudity became associated with homoeroticism.
 In the Roman Empire (27 BCE – 476 CE), the status of the upper classes was such that nudity was of no concern for men, and for women only if seen by their social superiors.
 At the Roman baths (thermae), which had social functions similar to a modern beach, mixed nude bathing may have been the norm up to the fourth century CE.